gonative-cc/relayer/README.md

 ## Setup

 1. Make sure you have `go`, `make` installed
-1. Copy and update your env file: `cp .env.example .env`
+2. Copy and update your env file: `cp .env.example .env`
-1. Build the project: `make build`
+3. Build the project: `make build`

 To build and start you can run: `make build start`

+In order to run Native -> Bitcoin relayer PoC:

+1. Copy and update .env.example file to .env `cp env.example .env`
+2. Run script with path of transaction file as command line argument: `go run main.go transaction.txt`

 ### Development